Key Takeaways

 If you’ve already got a Binance Account, head to the Binance Pay tab.
 You’ll then be directed to create a nickname for the service before you start making and receiving payments.

-The [Send] tab will allow you to make a payment using an email, mobile number, or Pay ID.
+The [Send] tab will allow you to make a payment using an email, mobile number, or Binance UID.
 [Receive] tab will display your personal QR code, plus the option to customize it for your specific transaction.
-For more detailed instructions, see our How to Send Cryptocurrency to an Individual with Binance Pay FAQ.
+For more detailed instructions, see What Is Binance Pay and How to Use It

 Closing thoughts